CrunchyData/doc-content-guide/06-writing-technical-content.md

 ### Writing technical content

-When writing technical content, follow the style points outlined in the [Voice and tone](./03-voice-and-tone.md) and Grammar and mechanics*** sections.
+When writing technical content, follow the style points outlined in the [Voice and tone](./03-voice-and-tone.md) and [Grammar and mechanics](./04-grammar-and-mechanics.md)sections.
 Here are some other goals and pointers to keep in mind.

 #### Stay relevant to the title